peteash10/art.peteashton.com/_posts/2017-9-20-the-black-box.md

 The Black Box references [black box systems](https://en.wikipedia.org/wiki/Black_box) "which can be viewed in terms of their inputs and outputs without any knowledge of its internal workings."

-Part of the [Instructions for Humans](http://instructionsforhumans.com) exhibition running at Birmingham Open Media, September - December 2017.
+Part of the [Instructions for Humans](http://instructionsforhumans.com) exhibition at Birmingham Open Media, September - December 2017.

 ![](http://instructionsforhumans.com/images/blackbox1.jpg)